Greenville Attorney for Drunk Driving Accident Victims

 While South Carolina does not have a “Dram Shop Act,” it is illegal in South Carolina to “knowingly” serve alcohol to any person who is intoxicated.
 To pursue a Dram Shop action, the injured party must apply the criminal statutes governing alcohol control (S.C.
 Code Ann. § 61-4-580) and demonstrate that an establishment knowingly served alcohol to an intoxicated person.
 If the injured party can establish that a restaurant or a bar knew or should have known that it was serving an intoxicated person, whether by signs of visible intoxication or based upon the type, number and time period over which the customer consumed alcoholic drinks, that restaurant or bar is liable for the resulting injuries and damages proximately caused by the drunk driver.
 Additionally, if a restaurant or bar knew or should have known an alcohol purchaser is under 21 years of age, then that restaurant or bar could be liable if the purchaser’s intoxication caused an injury.
 Similarly, an adult social host who knowingly serves, or causes to be served, an alcoholic beverage to a person he knows or reasonably should know is between the ages of 18 and 20 is liable to the person served and to any other persons for damages proximately resulting from the host’s service of alcohol.

-If you or a loved one have been injured by a drunk driver, contact the personal injury lawyers at Bobby Jones Law as soon as possible.
+If you or a loved one have been injured by a drunk driver, contact the personal injury lawyers at Bobby Jones Law in Greenville as soon as possible.
 Restaurant or bar receipts, surveillance video, eyewitness testimony and statements from staﬀ should be collected as part of a comprehensive investigation conducted in the immediate aftermath of a serious or fatal crash.